Big Profits, Big Bills:

 CUB fought both of these bills, arguing that customers of Illinois American Water and Aqua Illinois should not be forced to finance the companies’ acquisitions.
 We believe communities should be required to hold a referendum before they can sell their water system to a private operator.

 Choosing to privatize is a difficult, complicated decision for officials to make, but don’t let them forget—it’s your water and your bills.
 If your city is considering privatization, get the facts first.

 - The power to privatize your water system lies with your local elected officials.
 That means you will need to go to city council meetings and make your voice heard.
 One strategy could be to ask your local elected officials to put a non-binding referendum on the ballot.
 Your elected officials wouldn’t be required to abide by the results of a non-binding referendum, but such a vote could allow the entire community to weigh-in.
 Another strategy could be to work with a local elected official to pass an ordinance preventing the sale of your public water utility.

 - Share CUB’s research with your community leaders.
 And while you’re at it, make sure to send them Food and Water Watch’s study on private water.

 - Consider alternatives to privatization.
 For example, has your community explored a low interest loan from the state to help investment in your public system?
-The Illinois Environmental Protection Agency (IEPA) offers extremely low interest loans to municipal water and waste water systems.
-As of August 2020, the interest rate was 1.35 percent.
+The Illinois Environmental Protection Agency (IEPA) offers low interest loans to municipal water and waste water systems.
+The interest rate is 1.35 percent through June 30, 2021.